Pam Beesly: Seasons 1–3

 Roy vows to win Pam back, and after his initial efforts to improve his relationship with Pam are successful, the two get back together.
 After attending an after-work get-together at a local bar with their co-workers, Pam, feeling that she should be more honest with Roy, tells him about Jim kissing her at the casino night.
 An angered Roy yells, smashes a mirror, and trashes the bar.
 Pam, frightened and embarrassed by his reaction, breaks up with Roy immediately.
 Roy vows to kill Jim and in "The Negotiation", Roy unsuccessfully tries to attack Jim at work when he is pepper sprayed by Dwight; Roy is subsequently fired.
 Pam later reluctantly agrees to meet Roy for coffee at his request, and after the polite but brief meeting, it appears that their relationship has ended amicably, with Roy encouraging Pam to pursue Jim.

 Pam participates in an art show, but few people attend.
 When Oscar and his partner visit the art show, they criticize Pam's work, not knowing that Pam is standing behind them.
 Affected by their statements, Pam tells the documentary crew that she is going to be more honest, culminating in a dramatic coal walk during the next-to-last episode of the season, "Beach Games", and a seemingly sincere speech to Jim in front of the entire office about their relationship.
-Michael also comes to the art show and reveals his loyalty and erratically kind heart by offering genuine and enthuaiastic praise of Pam's art, and by buying, framing and hanging Pam's drawing of the Dunder Mifflin building in the office.
+Michael also comes to the art show and reveals his loyalty and erratically kind heart by offering genuine and enthusiastic praise of Pam's art, and by buying, framing and hanging Pam's drawing of the Dunder Mifflin building in the office.
 In the season finale, "The Job", she leaves a friendly note in Jim's briefcase and an old memento depicting the 'gold medal' yogurt lid from the Office Olympics, which he sees during an interview for a job at Corporate in New York City.
 While he is asked how he "would function here in New York", Jim is shown to have his mind back in Scranton, still distracted by the thought of Pam.
 Jim withdraws his name from consideration and drives back to the office, where he interrupts a talking head Pam is doing for the documentary crew by asking her out for dinner.
 She happily accepts, visibly moved, abandoning a train of thought about how she would be fine if Jim got the job and never came back to Scranton.
 Karen quits soon after, becoming the regional manager at Dunder Mifflin's Utica branch.